 In fact, as 1) there is a clear increasing demand for DPOs, 2) there are ever more DPOs in organizations where personal data processing occurs, 3) there is a shortage of DPOs, 4) there are external parties specializing in providing DPO services to several companies (DPO as a Service) and 5) there are data protection teams, including third parties such as consultants, data privacy experts, lawyers etc. and/or internal legal teams, information governance professionals, cybersecurity experts and so on which are de facto involved and get trained to work under and with a DPO, these forms of knowledge sharing are essential.

-Supporting a series of European data protection conferences: connecting the stakeholders and facilitating exchanges
+The EU data protection conference Brussels: connecting the stakeholders and facilitating exchanges

-It’s exactly why we decided to partner with the organizers of this – and other – DPO round tables who are about to kick off a series of European data protection conferences under the name DPO conference.
+It’s exactly why we decided to partner with the organizers of this – and other – DPO round tables who kick off this series of EU data protection conferences under the name DPO conference.

 Why?
 Because it truly matters to not just hear experts from different backgrounds but also to convene representatives from all involved stakeholders in the broader ecosystem: from governments and data protection authorities (DPAs) to the academic world, lawyers, providers of DPO services, security experts, information governance experts and, most obviously, the people that watch over compliance, privacy and personal data protection within their organizations: DPOs and the teams, internal and external, they work with.